 Garden of the Gods Park is a geological wonder and a must see when in Colorado.

-The Park is a unique biological melting pot where the grasslands of the Great Plains meet the pinon-juniper woodlands characteristic of the American Southwest and merge with the mountain forest of the 14,115-foot Pikes Peak – America’s Mountain.
+The Park is a unique biological melting pot.
+It is where the grasslands of the Great Plains meet the pinon-juniper woodlands characteristic of the American Southwest.
+They merge with the mountain forest of the 14,115-foot Pikes Peak – America’s Mountain.

 Where we Stayed – Colorado Springs